lbogdan/advanced-kubernetes-workshop-2025/day-2.md

 > **Warning**
 >
-> You need to replace $CP_IP in the values file with your control plane IP address.
+> You need to replace $CP_IP in the values file with your control-plane server IP address.

 After the `ingress-nginx-controller` pod becomes `Ready`, we should see the ingress updated: